 State Low Courts

 Each state is empowered to organize its own Judiciary Branch.
 These courts are spread almost all over the country and have jurisdiction to rule on most disputes between private parties.
-In addition, these State Low Courts have jurisdiction over disputes involving some federal corporations (like Petrobras) in case of disputes based on private law or state and municipal environmental laws, disputes involving the government of the respective state, as well as state-owned companies, and cities’ governments and city-owned companies.
+In addition, these State Low Courts have jurisdiction over disputes based on private law or state and municipal environmental laws, disputes involving the government of the respective state, as well as state-owned companies (like Petrobras), and cities’ governments and city-owned companies.
 Furthermore, there are low courts specialized in bankruptcy (and even in case a federal body takes part of the bankruptcy/rehabilitation proceedings, for instance, as a creditor, this will not result in jurisdiction of the federal courts in detriment of the particular state bankruptcy court), and intellectual property disputes.

 Federal High Courts